 We want you to know we are so appreciative for all you do and hope you, your families, loved ones, and colleagues can stay safe and weather the storm.

 We look forward to enrolling our next cohort for Fall 21.

 Please be in touch if you have any questions or concerns or would like more information; you can keep checking in on our website for updated information. .

 Thank you all for your courage and perseverance!

 On behalf of our current faculty, students, and staff - we wish you well!"

-The Teachers College, Columbia University Advanced Certificate in Medical Education is an innovative new for-credit program designed for forward-thinking medical educators looking to elevate their instructional and leadership skills.
+The Teachers College, Columbia University Advanced Certificate in Adult Learning and Leadership for Medical Educators is an innovative new for-credit program designed for forward-thinking medical educators looking to elevate their instructional and leadership skills.